Die Hauptstadt, Capricorn

 “I trust your intuition, Jericho, so trust me in return,” Werner said calmly.
 “I won’t take a life with your conducting ability unless absolutely necessary.
 I understand how you feel.”

 Jericho’s brows knitted together before he relaxed slightly and nodded.
 Trust.
 His ghostly hand moved over Werner’s.
-The insulation tubes of the sniping rifle burned a bright off-white.
+The insulation tubes of the sniping rifle burned with light.

 Suddenly the earth around the Kaiser rose up and encircled the man and his guards in a sphere-like barricade, leaving only a narrow gap for sight.
 The earthly barricade crunched forward along the ground as the Kaiser’s group advanced.
 It gouged up the street as it did so, causing puddles nearby to trickle and pool around the protective dome.